bluss/pyproject-local-kernel/FAQ.md

 sys.prefix
 ```

-and you see a prefix like this, or similar
+and you see a prefix like this or similar:
-`'~/.cache/uv/archive-v0/n2G3HHDzRZ7cjiFgGXIwC'` then uv is using an ephemeral
+`'~/.cache/uv/archive-v0/n2G3HHDzRZ7cjiFgGXIwC'`, then uv is using an ephemeral
 environment to run.
-It should work just fine, it means that `ipykernel` is not
+It should work just fine in most cases, it means that
-installed in your base environment.
-If you want to fix this, use `uv add
+`ipykernel` is not installed in your base environment.
+If you want to fix this,
-ipykernel` and restart the kernel.
+use `uv add ipykernel` and restart the kernel.

 ### Can I nest projects?